 It is not complicated to visit Laugavellir today

 Access to Laugavellir today is quite simple although a 4X4 vehicle is preferred.
 From the town of Egilsstaðir in the East Region, you drive south on Road 1, the Ring Road.
-About seven kilometers south you take a turn to the east to Road 931 all the way over the bridge and take a turn to the south again on Road 933.
+About seven kilometers south you take a turn to the west to Road 931 all the way over the bridge and take a turn to the south again on Road 933.
 You drive a short distance on 933 and turn to Raod 910 and drive all the way to Hálslón, the new reservoir by Kárahnúkar.
 Once you pass the dam, the distance to Laugavellir is only about seven kilometers.
 Since the road from Egilsstaðir to Hálslón is paved you can drive a small car almost all the way to Laugavelllir.
 The rest, if you prefer, is a seven to five-kilometer hike.